 Moved by Goto; seconded by Rice.
+Motion passed, with abstention by Tosatto.

-To satto noted his vote of abstention due to influence on US policy.
+Tosatto noted his vote of abstention due to influence on US policy.

 Regarding recent Council-approved actions, the Council recommended NMFS expedite the review for completeness of the Amendment 7 Territory Longline Specifications and American Samoa LVPA Regulatory Amendment.